drawable/fluss/examples/step1.md

     export var TodoList = React.createClass({

-        mixins: [componentLifecylcle],              // <-- use the mixin
+        mixins: [componentLifecycle],              // <-- use the mixin

         componentDidMount: function() {
             var that = this;